SaracenRhue/setupTool/README.md

 ## Description

-This tool tool helps you set up your Arch, Debian, Fedora and MacOS system.<br>
+This tool tool helps you set up your Arch, Debian, Fedora, MacOS and Windows system.<br>

 ## Usage